alexchmykhalo/selected-tech-talks/README.md

 # Selected Tech Talks

 There are many excellent tech talks that I recommend to view.
 Here I put links to some of them.
-I will add new entries as I recall good candidates from talks that I watched in the past or when I found good video recordings from the latest conferences.
+I will add new entries as I recall good candidates from talks that I watched in the past or when I find good video recordings from the latest conferences.

 ## C++